 Not all research degrees are PhDs.
 There are a variety of ways to undertake research study, including Masters-level courses and DBAs designed to balance doctoral research with a business career.
 Find out more about the types of research degree we offer below.

 Masters level research degrees

-This research degree is suitable for those who would like to take a masters degree either as preparation to studying at PhD level or to gain subject-specific research skills for professional development.
-We currently offer masters by research courses in English, history and law.
+This research degree is suitable for those who would like to take a Masters degree either as preparation to studying at PhD level or to gain subject-specific research skills for professional development.
+We currently offer Masters by research courses in history and law.

 You will critically investigate and evaluate an approved topic, demonstrate an understanding of appropriate research methods and present and defend a thesis by oral examination.

 - 2 years full time